Skip to main content

 How is Differential Psychology Researched?

-There are various methods that differential psychology is researched by medical professionals.
+There are various methods by which differential psychology is researched by medical professionals.
 These include:

 Observational Studies